mccurdyc/www/content/posts/arch-linux-install.md

 ## Background

-This post is rather selfish in nature and often not describe what each command does.
+This post is rather selfish in nature and often does not describe what each command does.
 It is not meant to be a post that "just works" for anyone, but rather so that others can see how I installed Arch Linux on my machine (i.e., I use my device names, etc.).
 Also, I am far from an Arch or Linux expert, most of what follows has been taken